Stanford Events and Peak-Hour Trips

 - Have event attendees pay their own parking fee rather than offer free parking at Stanford.
 Refer to the Galvez Lot Parking Guidelines (PDF) for details regarding payment options.

-Resources from Parking & Transportation Services
+Resources from Stanford Transportation

 Those flying to the area for events may be interested in learning about their public transit options to Stanford from the three regional metropolitan airports: San Jose, San Francisco, and Oakland.
 Additionally, several airport shuttle options are available, or a Stanford Charter Service can be arranged for airport transportation for large groups.